kjdv/krc/README.md

 krc::run(foo);
 // run will return once foo() (and alls its subroutines, if any) has finished

+krc::run(foo, 4);
+// will run one 4 threads, one thread will run foo, while dispatch()ed jobs can
+// on any of the four threads.
+// Once foo() completes, the threads are joined and run() returns.
 ```

 To start another subroutine, use `dispatch()`.
 Note this is undefined behaviour unless `dispatch()` is called from within a krc-managed routine.